Trattoria Za Za | Best restaurants in Florence

 • Open: Mon – Sun, 12:30 PM – 3:00 PM, 7:00 PM – 11:00 PM

 If you want the local experience…This new-found favorite, Antica Trattoria da Tito dal 1913, is a traditional trattoria located just above the city center and with very friendly service.
-I had the most amazing pork pappardelle pasta, a traditional Florence dish, followed by the most perfect pumpkin risotto and tiramisu.
+I had the most amazing wild boar pappardelle pasta, a traditional Florence dish, followed by the most perfect pumpkin risotto and tiramisu.
 Could not recommend this place more.

 I Brindellone